 Mistake 3: Not adding extra time to driving times

-If you’re renting a car in Costa Rica, we always tell people to add at least 30 minutes to 1 hour to the estimated GPS driving time because driving in Costa Rica is not that straightforward due to the infrastructure. ***If you are driving cross country routes during the winter Christmas holidays or Easter week, please expect delays for at least 1-2 hours minimum and can be even more***
+If you’re renting a car in Costa Rica and driving to get around, we always tell people to add at least 30 minutes to 1 hour to the estimated GPS driving time.
+Driving in Costa Rica is not that straightforward due to the infrastructure. ***If you are driving cross country routes during the winter Christmas holidays or Easter week, please expect delays for at least 1-2 hours minimum and even more***

-Most major roads have just one lane in each direction without shoulders, even highways and freeways so if there is an accident, lots of cars or slow trailer trucks, there will be tons of congestion and standstill traffic.
+Most roads, including highways and freeways have just one lane in each direction without shoulders, so if there is an accident, lots of cars or slow trailer trucks, there will be tons of congestion and standstill traffic.
 Even on freeways and highways, it is not possible to drive 60 mph (90 kmph) the whole way.

 Our driving tip: Use Waze for GPS.
 Waze is the preferred GPS app for Costa Ricans.
 It’s especially useful in San Jose since Waze can take you on an alternative route to avoid the traffic jams.
 Google Maps works too for main destinations and you can download the maps to use offline.